CPTPP partner: Japan

 - canola oil (tariffs of up to 13.20 yen/kilogram will be eliminated within five years) and

-- frozen blueberries (tariffs of up to 9.6% will be eliminated upon entry into force)
+- frozen blueberries (tariffs of up to 9.6% were eliminated upon entry into force)

 - fish and seafood products:

-- snow crab (tariff of 4% will be eliminated upon entry into force)
+- snow crab (tariff of 4% were eliminated upon entry into force)

-- lobster (tariff of 5% will be eliminated upon entry into force) and
+- lobster (tariff of 5% were eliminated upon entry into force) and

 - salmon (tariffs of up to 3.5% will be eliminated within 10 years)